-1 &#x27;the Act' means the Financial Services and Markets Act 2000 (as amended).
+^{1 &#}x27;the Act' means the Financial Services and Markets Act 2000 (as amended).

-Section 195 of the Act provides that an overseas regulator is an authority in a country or territory outside the United Kingdom (i) which is a home state regulator; or (ii) which exercises any function of a kind set out in section 195(4) of the Act.
+2 Section 195 of the Act provides that an overseas regulator is an authority in a country or territory outside the United Kingdom (i) which is a home state regulator; or (ii) which exercises any function of a kind set out in section 195(4) of the Act.

-- (a) require that an employee, officer or servant of the PRA is present at the interview; - (b) appoint that person as an investigator. - 6.
+- 50 The PRA's approach to enforcement: statutory statements of policy and procedure August 2018 - (a) require that an employee, officer or servant of the PRA is present at the interview; - (b) appoint that person as an investigator. - 6.
 The powers of an investigator so appointed by the PRA include the PRA's compulsory interview power, that is, the power to require persons to attend at a specified time and place and answer questions.3 - 7.
 Where the PRA appoints an investigator in response to a request from an overseas regulator it may, under section 169(7) of the Act, direct him to permit a representative of the overseas regulator to attend and take part in an interview conducted for the purposes of the investigation. - 8.
 Pursuant to section 169(8) of the Act, the PRA may only give a section 169(7) direction if it is satisfied that any information that may be obtained by the overseas regulator as a result of an interview will be subject to safeguards equivalent to those contained in Part XXIII of the Act (Public Record, Disclosure of Information and Co-operation).